yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 * Connect to the CDCSDK stream.
 * Get a list of tables and filter based on the include list.
 * Get and record a list of tablets.
-* Poll tablets in sequence every polling interval
+* Poll tablets in sequence every polling interval.

 ### Server